Liposuction vs Tummy Tuck (Abdominoplasty) For a Flatter Stomach

 Can Liposuction Cause Scars?

-Any procedure involving cutting layers of skin results in wounds and hence scars are visible for some time.
+Any procedure involving incisions into layers of skin results in wounds, and hence, scars are visible for some time.
 Liposuction is no exception.
-However, excessive scarring is not routinely seen after liposuction due to the thin cannulas for the procedure.
+However, excessive scarring is not routinely seen after liposuction due to the thin cannulas used for the procedure.

 How Much Weight Can I Lose With Liposuction?

-Liposuction should not be taken as an operation to reduce weight.
-You will lose only about 1-4 kilograms following liposuction.
+Liposuction should not be used as an operation to reduce weight.
+You will generally only lose about 1 – 4 kilograms following liposuction.

-No, this procedure does not cover love handles but a variant of it known as extended tummy tuck covers love handles.
+No, this procedure does not cover love handles (hips), but a variant of it, known as extended tummy tuck (abdominoplasty) covers hips (love handles).

-As Liposuction is a cosmetic surgery procedure, done mostly without medical indications, you will have to bear all costs as your insurance cover will not cover it.
+As Liposuction is a cosmetic surgery procedure, done mostly without medical indications, you will generally have to bear all costs, as your health insurance will not cover it.

-It is a cosmetic surgical procedure, generally undertaken without any medical indications.
-Insurance companies usually don’t cover for that.
-So you need to pay all costs of a tummy tuck on your own.
-If you choose to undergo Tummy Tuck surgery for medical indications, Medicare and your insurance may cover a portion of the cost.
-Find out the criteria in our blog, Will Medicare Cover my Abdominoplasty?
+If it is a cosmetic surgical procedure, undertaken without any medical indications.
+Health insurance companies usually don’t cover that.
+Therefore, you will need to pay all costs of a tummy tuck (abdominoplasty) on your own.
+If you choose to undergo Tummy Tuck (Abdominoplasty) surgery for medical indications, Medicare and your health insurance may cover a portion of the cost.
+Find out the criteria in our blog, Will Medicare Cover My Abdominoplasty?

 How Can I Flatten My Stomach After Liposuction?

-Maintaining a healthy lifestyle by exercising and dieting can complement liposuction results in weight reduction and give you a contoured aesthetic-looking stomach.
+Maintaining a healthy lifestyle by exercising and eating a healthy diet can complement liposuction results in weight reduction and give you a firmer, cosmetic-looking stomach.

 References